Matching VIPs for improved performance – Dion Jensen [Interview]

 Yeah.
 Absolutely.
 Because you just heard a whole military, police, bodyguarding, fear-based, crisis based answer.
-How they heck do you relate that to corporate, right?
-So after all of that, I was here, I headhunted to become the regional operations manager for Asia Pacific.
+How the heck do you relate that to corporate, right?
+So after all of that, I was here, I headhunted to become the regional operations manager for the Asia Pacific.
 So I ran the whole of Asia Pacific.
 I was running countries.
 I was actually born in Singapore.
 So I was brought up in and around Asian and Indian cultures.
-And my father is six foot six and black and my mother is five foot nothing and white.
+And my father is six-foot-six and black and my mother is five-foot-nothing and white.
 And I came out like this.

 So that was my practitioner approach.
 I could get there, and I can speak to inspire people and connect with them.
 That’s my main pass, go in like this big lion, and make a lot of noise.
 “Hey, guys, I’m not scared and know exactly what to do.
 I’ve been through this horrible stuff and there’s a way through it.
 And no matter what you think you’re on now, I’m not sure exactly what to do because I know your feeling” and that’s what I started doing.

 Well, that’s great.
 And I just love your positivity and that energy.
 I’m sure that whoever you’re going to speak is gonna get pumped up and say, Hey, we’re going to do this so it feels so good.

 And so what do you think that the most effective measures that can be taken by organizations to maintain a good working environment, say, a positive culture that assures good mental health to their employees?

 So I came up with this concept called the VIP of mental health.
 Value, identity, and purpose.
 If you can keep those three areas strong, people have strong mental health, right?
 But the value side of that triangle is critical.